Skip to main content

 NameTypeDescription

-defTa SignalDefinition or QueryDefinition as returned by defineSignal or defineQuery respectively.
+defTan UpdateDefinition, SignalDefinition, or QueryDefinition as returned by defineUpdate, defineSignal, or defineQuery respectively.

 handlerundefined | Handler<Ret, Args, T>a compatible handler function for the given definition or undefined to unset the handler.